 Suitability for the program and the above therapies is determined through an initial evaluation with a clinician with specialized training in the Trauma Program.
 Patients are interviewed at length and complete a number of assessment forms to ensure an accurate diagnosis.
 The information gathered during this evaluation is used to determine if the person has PTSD and/or other trauma related difficulties and to determine which treatment best matches the patient's needs.
 The results of the evaluation are discussed with the patient and treatment recommendations are offered.
 If the evaluation indicates that the treatment programs at CBC are appropriate for the problem, then arrangements for treatment will be made following the evaluation.

-If you have any questions about the services we provide in the Trauma Program, feel free to reach out to the Coordinator of Trauma Focused Treatment Programs, Dr. Lauren Bonavitacola at (914) 385-1150, extension 4717.
+If you have any questions about the services we provide in the Trauma Program, feel free to reach out to the Director of the Trauma Focused Treatment Programs, Dr. Lauren Bonavitacola at (914) 385-1150, extension 4717.

 Please contact our Director of Intake Services at 212-595-9559 (ext.5) or 914-385-1150 (ext.1), or fill out the form above, with any questions regarding eligibility, for further information, or to make a referral.
 If you are a current patient at CBC, please speak to your individual therapist to see how this group may be of added benefit to you.